 Meanwhile, the global energy market reacted with immediate volatility as the blockade entered its third week.
 Traders watched the price of Brent crude surge past $100 per barrel during early morning trading in London.
 Unlike previous oil shocks, this crisis involves a targeted exclusion of Western-aligned vessels.
 Iran is effectively using its geographic position to cherry-pick which nations receive energy supplies.
 Port data suggests that only vessels with clear non-alignment or direct ties to regional allies are receiving clearance to pass the Larak Island checkpoints.

 In fact, the operational efficiency of the Iranian "ghost fleet" has surprised Western analysts who expected a total shutdown of the strait.
-Bloomberg Economics reported that Iran is utilizing sophisticated transponder manipulation to mask the origin of its cargoes.
+Bloomberg Economics reported that Iran is using sophisticated transponder manipulation to mask the origin of its cargoes.
 By maintaining its own export volume, the regime is buffering its domestic economy against the inflationary pressures hitting the rest of the world.
 This strategy creates a dual-track global economy where energy-importing nations in the West face a crushing supply deficit while sanctioned oil continues to flow into specific Asian markets.

 For one, the inability of major exporters to bypass the strait has created a glut of oil inside the Persian Gulf that cannot reach the global market.
 Storage tanks in Kuwait and Iraq are reaching full capacity.
 If the blockade persists, these nations will be forced to shut in production, which could lead to long-term reservoir damage.
 Iranian officials remain indifferent to these regional concerns.
 Their focus remains on maximizing their own market share while the global supply chain fractures.
 The calculated move has turned the Strait of Hormuz into a one-way valve for Iranian interests.